Milton Keynes and North Bucks

 • Three Locks Leighton Road Stoke Hammond MK17 9DD Telephone(01525) 270214

 Popular canal-side pub that supports local breweries.
 Many of their real ales are local and one hand pump serves cider.
 The pub is particularly popular in summer with customers arriving by road and by narrowboat.
 The bar, with its six handpumps (usually four in use, but more in busy periods), occupies about half of the long narrow building and the other half comprises the restaurant with open view to the kitchen where all meals are freshly prepared.
-Plans to focus on fish and seafood from April 2022.
 There is plenty of outside seating along the side of the locks with more tables and chairs both on the large decking area to one side of the building and in the front.
 Boaters are welcomed, with good and quiet mooring just below the locks.

 • Stowe